 \subsection{Exceptional spheres}

-If $E\cdot \tau_\omega(\s)\ge-1$ for all $E\in\eE_\omega$, then the moduli spaces used to define $Gr_{X,\omega}(\s)$ do not contain any elements with multiply covered exceptional sphere components (see \cite{Gerig:taming}*{Proposition 3.16}).
+If $E\cdot \tau_\omega(\s)\ge-1$ for all $E\in\eE_\omega$ then the moduli spaces used to define $Gr_{X,\omega}(\s)$ do not contain any elements with multiply covered exceptional sphere components (see \cite{Gerig:taming}*{Proposition 3.16}).
 However, if $E\cdot \tau_\omega(\s)<-1$ for some $E\in\eE_\omega$ then we cannot rule out their existence, and we define the near-symplectic Gromov invariant to be zero, as is done with Taubes' Gromov invariants of non-minimal symplectic 4-manifolds.
-What follows is a more general version of Theorem~\ref{thm:SWGr1} which does not assume $X$ to be minimal.
-Its proof subsumes the proof of the main Theorem~\ref{thm:SWGr1}.
+What follows is a more general version of the main Theorem~\ref{thm:SWGr1} which does not assume $X$ to be minimal; its proof will subsume the proof of Theorem~\ref{thm:SWGr1}.

 \begin{theorem} Given $(X,\omega,J)$ and $\s\in\Spinc(X)$ satisfying $E\cdot\tau_\omega(\s)\ge-1$ for all $E\in\eE_\omega$,